schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 ## The `crossorigin` attribute

 Before we move on to the next keyword, I want to quickly touch on the `crossorigin` attribute.
 This attribute is used, as the name suggests, when linking to cross-origin assets.
 More specifically, when `preloading` assets cross-origin.
-For example, on the domain `example.com` you may want to preload some JavaScript from `widgets.com`
+For example, on the domain `example.com` you may want to preload some JavaScript from `widgets.com`.
+In other words, you want make a request across origins.

 ```html
 <link rel="preload" href="https://widgets.com/widget/tabs.js" />